caitreid/ritual/README.md

 # Ritual | Goal Planning App

 Real progress comes from working on a goal every day.
-Github-like tracker for year-long ambitions.
+Ritual is a github-like tracker for year-long ambitions.

 ## Technologies Used
 * Javascript